So you want to start a travel blog. Awesome!

 Once you've got your blog rolling, the next step is to tackle social media.
 Once you've settled on a name for your blog, create a and claim a handle.
 (Other popular social networks for travel bloggers include , , and Google+, but it's fine if you just focus on the two “biggies” at first.)

-When considering usernames, try to make these as close to your blog's name as possible so that people can find you easily (for example, my blog is called A Akatuki5 — my Facebook page is , and on all other social media I use @DangerousBiz).
+When considering usernames, try to make these as close to your blog's name as possible so that people can find you easily (for example, my blog is called A Akatuki5, and I'm @DangerousBiz on almost every social network).

 Social media is basically free marketing for you and your blog, so you don't want to ignore it.
 Growing your audiences and interacting with them will drive traffic to your website — it's fun to interact with people interested in the same sorts of things that you are.